JadeSure/my_old_blog/_posts/2021-01-03-AWS-Cloud-Computing-Foundamental.md

 step3 After you've created a NAT gateway, you must update the route table associated with one or more of your **private subnets** to point internet-bound traffic to the NAT gateway.
 This enables instances in your private subnets to communicate with the internet.
 [Details](https://blog.csdn.net/Ahri_J/article/details/105348678#:~:text=NAT%20Gateway%EF%BC%88%E7%BD%91%E7%BB%9C%E5%9C%B0%E5%9D%80%E8%BD%AC%E6%8D%A2,%E8%AE%BF%E9%97%AE%EF%BC%8C%E6%8F%90%E9%AB%98%E4%BA%86%E5%AE%89%E5%85%A8%E6%80%A7)
 ![picture11](/img/AWS/NATgateway.png)

+## NAT Instance
+NAT Instance: package forwarding.
+Compared with NAT Gateway, it is more flexible to do load balancer, not convenient.

 ## Internal IP range
 10.0.0.0 - 10.255.255.255(10/8 prefix)
 172.16.0.0 - 172.31.255.255 (172.16/12 prefix)